hbisneto/FileSystemPro/README.md

 </details>

-Remember, for the color changes to work, your console must support ANSI escape sequences, which are used to set the color.
-Not all consoles do, so if you’re not seeing the colors as expected, that could be why.
+Remember, for the color changes to work, your Terminal must support ANSI escape sequences, which are used to set the color.
+Not all Terminals do, so if you’re not seeing the colors as expected, that could be why.

 ---

-Copyright © 2024 Bisneto Inc. All rights reserved.
+Copyright © 2023–2024 Bisneto Inc. All rights reserved.